Nevada-State-English/nsu-english-thesis/pages/browse.md

 ---

 ## Browse the entire collection
-Review all theses, photographs, and related item here.
+Review all theses, photographs, and related items here.